Navigating Hierarchical Channels

 Second, when someone makes a request you are unsure about, it is acceptable to respond positively while noting you need to confirm with your preceptor: "That sounds like interesting work.
 Let me check with my preceptor about my current commitments and get back to you."
 This response is professional and appropriate.

 Third, when in doubt, default to keeping your preceptor informed.
 Erring toward over-communication with your supervisor rarely creates problems.
 They can always tell you that certain matters do not require their involvement.
-The reverse, acting without appropriate consultation, can create complications that are harder to resolve.

 Reading Organizational Culture